By Lambert Strether of Corrente.

 Conducting a fair, safe and secure election involves dozens of decisions long before the voter enters a polling place or requests an absentee ballot.
 We’d like to share some lessons from the past several weeks, as well as recommendations for policymakers.

-First, based on our experience, we can anticipate a this fall….
-Yancey, Macon, Mitchell and several other counties are for the June runoff because of building and staffing problems.
+First, based on our experience, we can anticipate a staffing shortage this fall….
+Yancey, Macon, Mitchell and several other counties are combining polling places for the June runoff because of building and staffing problems.
 Some regular polls are being used for emergency programs and some are too small to permit adequate social distancing.
 Officials need to start now to identify larger spaces and reserve them for early voting and Election Day.

 [F]unds are needed for sanitation supplies, cleaning crews, curtains and plexiglass shields, masks, signage and other materials at each voting location.
-Finally, we must use about all the ways they can register and vote in these challenging times.
+Finally, we must use a variety of formats and resources to educate voters about all the ways they can register and vote in these challenging times.

 The difficulty here is that all these well-meant measures have the potential to discourage voting.
 Changing voting locations lead to voter confusion.
 Staffing shortages mean long lines.
 Cleaning and sanitation requirements, both for staff and voters, decrease throughput, and also lead to long lines.
 “Resources to educate voters” can intimidate if poorly designed.
 And of course choking off funding and space also leads to long lines (and is indeed a classic technique for voter suppression).
 The Brennan Center writes in “Waiting to Vote“: